 Keep a well-organized, paper trail

 Keep records of all your purchases and paperwork.
 Include details on deadheaded miles, layovers, linehaul, detention, and other accessorial charges.
-Also, keep detailed notes on conversations with brokers, including emails.
+Also, keep detailed notes on conversations between brokers and your trucking company, including emails.
 “Get agreements in writing; do not simply accept a verbal confirmation.”
 Brokers deal with an influx of freight during natural disasters and are dealing with a great deal more paperwork than usual.
 A paper trail is the best way to ensure everyone is accountable.

 Payment will take a while

 Natural disasters slow everything down, including payments for loads.
 Payments can be even slower if you sign a contract.
 To speed up advances, it is best to utilize a trusted factoring company like TAFS.
 We can get you paid within hours*, instead of several months down the road.

 Thank you to all the drivers giving their time to help in the wake of natural disasters.
 You are enabling these areas to get back on their feet.
 We appreciate what you are doing and, in return, want to ensure your business is protected.
 Read the fine print and stay safe.

 * All advancing times on approved invoices are approximate and can fluctuate.
 Restrictions apply.

 Other Ways to Help with Disaster Relief